omarreis/vsop2013/gravityIntegration/README.md

       M1, M2 = masses of the objects
       D = Distance between objects centers

-Summing the effect of all these forces can be tricky.
-Not only does each object (ex: a planet) attracts all others, but the magnitude and direction of the forces change continuously as objects move.
+When many objects are involved, summing the effect of all the forces can be tricky.
+Not only does each object (ex: a planet) attracts all others, the magnitude and direction of the forces continuously change as they move.

 One approach to calculate position and speed of a planet at a certain time is to divide the time in small intervals DT, and calculate object state incrementally by adding DTs.